Tra-Dew/users/README.md

 # Tradew Users

 ## Overview
-The `users` microsevice is responsible for managing all the application users
+The `users` microservice is responsible for managing all the application users

 ## Usage
 To start the server on port `9000` run the command: